Sushmitaroy/test-orbit-ai/README.md

 Test-Orbit is a personal portfolio repository that showcases my hands-on exploration of AI-driven testing, quality engineering, and automation.

-As a QA Architect, my goal with this repository is to:
+As a QA Automation lead, my goal with this repository is to:

 Explore how Generative AI can enhance test design, automation, and quality analysis